nkapliev/blog-source/content/about.md

 My name is **Nick Kapliev**.
 I am a Software Engineer.
-I know how things work, how to fix them, and how to build better.
+I know how things work, how to fix them, and how to build better ones.

 Contacts:
 [nkapliev@gmail.com](mailto:nkapliev@gmail.com)